#because WHY is the set up so bad

 Hope is described by Hussie in the book commentary as being "framed as the most powerful aspect" because it is, literally, an aspect that defines reality.
 Its specific ability is lies in reducing the "fakeness attribute" of something, thus making it "real".
 Hope is associated with convictions, with idealism, with faith, order, holiness, and, of course, with magic - which Hope turns real.
 Hope is permission itself - a reality-breaking ability to look at the world and decree that it must be another way, a way in which the Hope player believes it ought to be.

-Thus, Hope players tend to be hard-headed zealots.
+Thus, Hope players tend to be hard-headed zealots, with no self-awareness whatsoever.
 Their inclination towards powerful beliefs makes them very difficult to dissuade from a path they've set their minds to, and their specific suite of abilities makes them terrifyingly likely to make their vision come true.
 Hope players are usually not particularly cunning, nor particularly intelligent, nor even particularly empathetic.
 Given the Aspect's focus on conviction and faith, it's usually very difficult for Hope players to notice anything occurring beyond their own minds and feelings.
-Thus are Hope players hopeless optimists, hopeless romantics, and hopeless in general - usually not particularly well-liked, for their inflexibility, for their lack of empathy, and for their dearth of wit.
+Thus are Hope players hopeless optimists, hopeless romantics, and hopeless in general - often great sources of embarrassment to their teams, as their naked sincerity is painful to witness.
 However, their ability to define reality does not leave them when their beliefs are faulty (which they often are, given Hope players are not particularly introspective, either), which is what makes a Hope player so dangerous.
-Setting them on the wrong path, or breaking their Hope in twain, can result in disastrous consequences, as - one way or another - what a Hope player believes in comes true.

 Rage, then, is the power of denial.
 If Hope reduces the "fakness" of a thing, then Rage reduces its "realness".
 Rage, too, is a means of defining reality, in this case taking a torch to the aspects of reality that it rejects.
 In more passive Classes, this works in subtler ways, stoking others towards destructive fury.
 Rage is associated with anarchy, chaos, revolution, destruction, anger, and nihilism.
 A Rage player will not suffer a world that does not satisfy them, breaking it to pieces, such that something new can take its place.